 Each college or university designated for reporting will determine the scores accepted for college credit and placement.
 Colleges and universities usually notify students during the summer, after they have received the AP exam scores, about any credit, placement and/or course exemptions the student has earned.
 Students should check the institution’s website for the most up-to-date AP credit policy information.

-To find colleges and universities that offer college credit or placement for AP courses and the minimum score required on the AP exams to earn college credit, select the link below.
+To find colleges and universities that offer college credit or placement for AP courses and the minimum score required on the AP exams to earn college credit, select this link.

 Dual Enrollment Courses